Monk season 3: Cast

 Tony Shalhoub returned as the titular character and OCD detective, Adrian Monk.
 Ted Levine and Jason Gray-Stanford reprised their roles as Captain Leland Stottlemeyer and Lieutenant Randy Disher, respectively.
 Bitty Schram portrayed Monk's nurse, Sharona Fleming, for the first half of the season, but left due to a contract dispute.
 Traylor Howard was then cast as Natalie Teeger in a main role as Monk's new assistant.
 Andy Breckman, the show's creator, stated, "I will always be grateful to Traylor because she came in when the show was in crisis and saved our baby [....]
 We had to make a hurried replacement, and not every show survives that.
 I was scared to death."

-Guest stars for season three are in even more abundance than the previous two.
 Stanley Kamel reprised his role as Monk's psychiatrist, Dr. Charles Kroger, in nine episodes, while Kane Ritchotte continued to play Benjy Fleming, Sharona's son.
 Emmy Clarke entered the series as Julie Teeger (Natalie's daughter), and Melora Hardin returned as Monk's beloved deceased wife, Trudy Monk.
 Tim Bagley made his first two appearances as Harold Krenshaw, Monk's main rival.
 Jarrad Paul portrays Kevin Dorfman, Monk's annoying upstairs neighbor, while Glenne Headly continues to portray Karen Stottlemeyer, the captain's wife.